DouglasUrner/GDP-Catlike-Clock/Lesson Plans/Tutorial/Game-Objects-and-Scripts.md

 }
 ```

 This is C# code.
-It's the programming language used for writing scripts in Unity.
-To understand how the code works, we'll delete the contents of the template and start from scratch.
+It's the programming language used for creating components in Unity.
+To understand how the code works, we'll delete the contents of the template and start from scratch with an empty file.

 <!--
 >**What about JavaScript?**